Curriculum for Wales

 - Health and well-being.

 - Humanities (including RE which should remain compulsory to age 16).

 - Languages, literacy and communication (including Welsh, which should remain compulsory to age 16, and modern foreign languages).

 - Science and technology.

 St Joseph’s Primary School is a Catholic School and as such, Religion will continue to be a core subject.
-The Gospel values and the mission of Jesus underpins everything that we do.
+The Gospel values and the mission of Jesus underpin everything that we do.
 At present, we follow the “Come and See” scheme of work.

 Relationships and Sexuality Education: RSE will be mandatory in all maintained schools, including primary schools.
 Parents will no longer be allowed to withdraw their children from these lessons.